Salado River (Argentina)

 The Salado River (Río Salado, [ˈri.o saˈlaðo] "Salty River") is a river that crosses several provinces of Argentina, flowing 1150 km from its source in the Salta Province to end in the Paraná River, in the Santa Fe Province.
-Because its origin, its flow varies widely within the year, and it can dry out in some parts of its path during the winter.
+Because of its origin, its flow varies widely within the year, and it can dry out in some parts of its path during the winter.
 The only important tributary to the river is the Horcones River, which is born in Salta as Cajón River, and joins the Salado in the Santiago del Estero Province.

 Higher Salado

 The Salado originates on the eastern edge of the Altiplano under the name of Juramento River at the Andes range, from thaw and captured precipitations of the 6500 m high Acay and Cachi mountains in the Salta Province, near Catamarca Province.
 The Cabra Corral Dam regulates its flow, and deviates some of it for irrigation.